Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Routine Maintenance
 * Backtrack: restore data at any point of time without using backups

+#### Aurora Fault Tolerance and Aurora Replicas

+* Fault tolerance across 3 AZs
+* Single logical volume
+* Aurora Replicas scale-out read requests
+* Up to 15 Aurora Replicas with `sub-10ms` replica lag
+* Aurora Replicas are independent endpoints
+* Can `promote` Aurora Replica to be a new primary or create new primary
+* Set priority (tiers) on Aurora Replicas to control order of promotion
+* Can use `Auto Scaling` to add replicas

 #### Custom Endpoints

 * Define a subset of Aurora Instances as a Custom Endpoint